An Amuse-Bouche is a Tasty Way to Welcome Guests to Your Home or Restaurant

 Amuse-Bouche: Current Culinary Phenomenon

 In upscale restaurants around the world – and, nowadays, at home-cooked dinner parties – the amuse-bouche is having a moment.
-Once the mainstay of French chefs alone, these bite-size hors d’oeuvres aren’t just reserved for fancy restaurants anymore.
+Once the mainstay of French chefs alone, these bite-size hors d’oeuvres are not just reserved for fancy restaurants anymore.
 These tiny bites served just before a meal are a clever way for chefs and amateur cooks alike to show off their skills, welcome their guests, and give a small peek into what is about to come.

 Not Just for the French